cmheubus/Project-1/README.md

-In a [shutout game](https://en.wikipedia.org/wiki/Shutout), a hockey team’s defense manages to prevent the other team from scoring any points throughout the entirety of the game - surely, a sign of strong performance\!
-To begin, I decided to created a categorical variable called **shutoutRange**, creating ranges for total number of shutouts and using `ifelse` to assign each value to the appropriate level of the new variable.
+In a [shutout game](https://en.wikipedia.org/wiki/Shutout), a hockey team’s defense manages to prevent the other team from scoring any points throughout the entirety of the game - surely, a sign of the franchise’s strong performance\!
+To begin, I decided to created a categorical variable called **shutoutRange**, usuing the `mutate` function to create ranges for total number of shutouts and `ifelse` to assign each value to the appropriate level of the new variable.
 I then created a contingency table to get a quick glimpse of how many active (and inactive) franchises fell within each category.
 Not too surprisingly, none of the teams that had a history of over a 100 shutouts were inactive.
 To visualize this data, I created a barplot, filling the bars with color based upon whether or not the franchise is active.

 ``` r
 team_totals_data <- mutate(team_totals_data, shutoutRange =